UWSocialComputing/D-NA/README.md

+We are team D&NA with members Amy Cheng, Aaleah Mendoza, Nathan Sidik, and David Strupinski.

 Welcome to your CSE 481p repo!

 This repo will serve as a place to both collaborate on code with your group members as well as create your blog sites for your projects.
 It contains a `_config.yml` file that automatically turns your `README.md` files into webpages hosted on GitHub pages.